Lorne sausage

-The Lorne sausage, also known as square sausage or slice sausage is a traditional Scottish food item made from minced meat, rusk and spices.
+The Lorne sausage, also known as square sausage or slice sausage, is a traditional Scottish food item made from minced meat, rusk and spices.
 Although termed a sausage, no casing is used to hold the meat in shape, hence it is usually served as square slices from a formed block.
 It is a common component of the traditional Scottish breakfast.

-Name
+Nomenclature

 It is thought that the sausage is named after the region of Lorne in Argyll; advertisements for 'Lorne Sausage' have been found in newspapers as early as 1892.
 This was long before Scottish comedian Tommy Lorne, after whom the sausage has been said to be named, became well-known: he was born in 1890.

 History

 The exact origins of the Lorne sausage remain unclear.
 It is often eaten in the Scottish variant of the full breakfast or in a breakfast roll.
 The sausage is also an appropriate size to make a sandwich using a slice from a plain loaf of bread cut in half.